 - A lower-calorie alternative than grain-fed beef

-For a full list on the health benefits of grass-fed beef, see this post.
+For more information, check out this full list of the health benefits of grass-fed beef.

 #1: Significant Source of CLA

-Grass-fed beef is a significant source of CLAs (conjugated linoleic acids) which have been researched quite extensively due to their association with the prevention and treatment of cancer as well as obesity, diabetes and different cardiovascular diseases[*].
+Grass-fed beef is a significant source of CLAs (conjugated linoleic acids), which have been researched quite extensively because of their association with the prevention and treatment of cancer as well as obesity, diabetes, and cardiovascular disease[*].

 CLA might also help regulate blood sugar levels, one goal of ketosis.
 In one study, 37% of the people who were given CLA demonstrated better insulin sensitivity over those who weren’t given CLA[*].

 #2: Safer for Consumers